40Cakes/pokebot-gen3/Readme.md

 #### OBS WebSocket Parameters
 `shiny_delay` - delay catching a shiny encounter by `n` frames, useful to give you viewers some time to react before saving a replay

-`discord_delay` - delay Discord webhooks by `n` frames, prevent spoilers if there is a stream delay
+`discord_delay` - delay Discord webhooks by `n` seconds, prevent spoilers if there is a stream delay

 `screenshot` - take OBS screenshot of shiny encounter
 - **Note**: **OBS** > **Settings** > **Hotkeys** > **Screenshot Output** must be set to **Ctrl + F11**